dat-adi/TEAL/README.md

 Provided that the proxy function `simulate_splitk` is active and being used, this should end up dumping the sparsified input tensors onto your system at different stages of a layer, across 32 layers for 40 inferences.

 Modifying the `sparsity` value in the above command will increase/decrease sparsity, while modifying the max new tokens increases/decreases the tokens generated and thus the number of matrices dumped on disk as well.

-## Further info
-This is a fork that seeks to retrieve the sparsified input tensors and matrices from TEAL.
-For more options and features, check out the main repository.

 ## Citation